 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to a customer.
 This guidance will replace most existing revenue recognition guidance and will be effective for the Company beginning in fiscal year 2019, including interim periods within that reporting period, based on the FASB decision in July 2015 (ASU 2015-14, Revenue from Contracts with Customers - Deferral of the Effective Date) to delay the effective date of the new revenue recognition standard by one year, but providing entities a choice to adopt the standard as of the original effective date.
 In March 2016, the FASB issued ASU 2016-08, Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarifies the implementation guidance on principal versus agent considerations.
 In April 2016, the FASB issued ASU 2016-10, Identifying Performance Obligations and Licensing, which clarifies the implementation guidance on identifying performance obligations and the licensing implementation guidance.
 In May 2016, the FASB issued ASU 2016-12, Narrow-Scope Improvements and Practical Expedients, which provides practical expedient for contract modifications and clarification on assessing the collectability criterion, presentation of sales taxes, measurement date for non-cash consideration and completed contracts at transition.
-In December 2016, the FASB issued ASU 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers, which provides for correction or improvement to the guidance previously issued in ASU 2014-09.
+In December 2016, the FASB issued ASU 2016-20, Technical Corrections and Improvements to ASC 606, Revenue from Contracts with Customers, which provides for correction or improvement to the guidance previously issued in ASU 2014-09.
 These standards permit the use of either the retrospective or cumulative effect transition method.
 The Company currently plans to adopt the standard in fiscal year 2019 using the "modified retrospective method."
-Under that method, the Company will apply the rules to all contracts existing as of April 1, 2018, recognizin
+Under that method, the Company will apply the rules to all open contracts existing as of April 1, 2018, recognizing in beginning retained earnings an adjustment for the cumulative effect of the change and the Company's interim and annual fiscal year 2019 reporting periods will provide additional disclosures comparing results to previous accounting standards.

-Upon initial evaluation, the Company believes the key changes in the standard that impact its revenue recognition relate to the deferral of commissions in the Company's satellite service segment, which are currently expensed as incurred under the current standard.
-The requirement to defer incremental contract acquisition costs and recognize them with the transfer of the related good or service will result in the recognition of a deferred charge on the Company's consolidated balance sheet and corresponding impact to the Company's consolidated statement of operations and comprehensive income.
+Based upon the Company's evaluation to date, the Company believes the key changes in the standard impact its accounting for certain contract related costs such as the deferral of commissions in the Company's satellite service segment, which are currently expensed as incurred under the current standard.
+The requirement to defer incremental contract acquisition costs and recognize them with the transfer of the related good or service will result in the recognition of a deferred charge on the Company's consolidated balance sheet and corresponding impact to the Company's consolidated statement of operations and comprehensive income (loss).
+The Company has to date reviewed a majority of its contracts with regard to the new revenue recognition standard and is in the process of finalizing the impacts on the Company's financial statements and disclosures associated with adoption of the new standard.